Can you afford to have two men do a one man job?

 Tall, long and narrow objects like door units, staircases, window units, panel saws and prefabricated walls are difficult to move or load onto a truck.
-The Scoop Dolly makes loading or unloading these top heavy objects a breeze.
-With the optional leverage handle, other heavy objects like bureaus and furniture (3 ft. tall or more) can also be loaded easily.
+The Scoop Dolly makes loading or unloading these top-heavy objects a breeze.
+With the optional leverage bar, other heavy objects like bureaus and furniture (3 ft. tall or more) can also be loaded easily.
 The unique design allows the dolly to operate like a hand truck on a dolly.
-Unlike standard hand trucks the object can be moved in any direction making long objects easy to move.
+Unlike standard hand trucks, the object can be moved in any direction making long objects easy to move.
+Unlike conventional door dollies or drywall carts, the carrying section pivots instead of the entire dolly.
+This makes the dolly ergonomically easy to use by one person.
 Once loaded and tilted back, the load on the Scoop Dolly remains stable without needing to be supported by the operator.
-Load it and roll it or walk away!
-The dolly supports the weight of the load not the operator!
+Load it and roll it, or walk away!

 How can we help you?

 Necessity was the mother of the Scoop Dolly.

 It was originally designed to move our 10 ft. long, 94 in. tall, 500 lb. crated panel saws onto the freight trucks.
 This was typically done with one person on a forklift and one person steadying the load at the far end.
 This was a tricky dance between the forklift operator and the “point” man.
 With the weight of the forklift entering a truck, the point man could be crushed by the panel saw falling over or with a slip of the foot of the forklift operator.
 So, the President of Saw Trax came up with a design that has been refined for many other applications.

 Unlike other “door dollies” where the entire dolly is lifted up on one end and someone else has to tilt the item onto and off of it, the scoop dolly has the lifting mechanism tilt for easy one person use.
 This ergonomic design cuts the needed people to use the dolly in half .
 It allows one person to work faster and do twice the work with half the people.